zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/corstone1000/readme.rst

 `Embed protocol`, and the ATU support is removed.

 The secure enclave subsystem has ARM's CC-312 (Crypto Cell) hardware to accelerate cryptographic operations.
-Additionaly, platform supports Secure Debug using SDC-600 as the communication interface between host debugger and platform target.
+Additionally, platform supports Secure Debug using SDC-600 as the communication interface between host debugger and platform target.
 The platform has the build option to enable secure debug protocol to unlock debug ports during boot time.
 The protocol is based on ARM's ADAC